-If you choose Stipend or Professional pay, additional numerical-pay-rate/frequency/currency fields will appear, which are optional.
+If you choose Stipend or Professional pay, additional pay frequency/currency/rate minimum and maximum/duration fields will appear, which are optional.
 If you want to put in a single number instead of a range, you can fill in either the maximum or minimum field without having to fill in both.
 More detailed information can still be written out in the free-form compensation/contract text field.

-Here you will note when and where the rehearsals and productions will take place for the project.
+Here you will note when you would like the posted listing to expire and where the rehearsals and production will take place for the project.

 Below this you will note where you are seeking talent from as well as where auditions would be held should there be any.
+You may also note if you are interested in requesting pre-screens (the details are added at the role level).
 You would also note any special submission or audition instructions that the talent would need to be aware of.

 Here you will note if you want to accept submissions.
 This is the most common choice.
 Not accepting submissions would most often be used if you are holding an open call and are looking for talent to just show up.
 When accepting submissions you will select if and how often you would like to receive notifications of new applicants and to what email you would like those notifications sent.
 You can also choose if you only want to be notified of local and in-state submissions.